NACLab/ngc-learn/docs/tutorials/neurocog/index.rst

 Neurocognitive Modeling Lessons
 ===============================

-A central motivation for using ngc-learn is to flexibly build computational, models of neuronal information processing, dynamics, and credit assignment (as well as design one's own custom instantiations of their mathematical formulations and ideas).
+A central motivation for using ngc-learn is to flexibly build computational models of neuronal information processing, dynamics, and credit assignment (as well as design one's own custom instantiations of their mathematical formulations and ideas).
 In this set of tutorials, we will go